arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 10/01/2019 22:30 (UTC)`.
+The last change was detected on `Wednesday 10/02/2019 10:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code